evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 <div class="request-simulator" data-id="h2-cached"></div>

-## Real-world performance
+## Real-world performance testing

-The above concepts have felt to me as the 'right' way to build REST apis, but so far the benefits have somewhat

-## The test
+We're lacking some of these 'perfect world' features, but we can still work with what we got.
+We have access to HTTP/2 Server Push, and requests are cheap.

+Since HTTP/2, 'many, small HTTP endpoints' felt to me like it was the most elegant design, but do the numbers hold up?
+Some evidence would could really help.

 My goal for this performance test is fetch a collection of items in the following different ways:

+1. `h1` - Invididual HTTP/1.1 requests
-1. A HTTP/1.1 compound collection.
+2. `h1-compound` - A HTTP/1.1 compound collection.
+3. `h2` - Invididual HTTP/2 requests
-2. A HTTP/2 compound collection.
+4. `h2-compound` -  HTTP/2 compound collection.
-3. A HTTP/2 collection + every item individually fetched, no cache
-4. A HTTP/2 collection + every item invividually fetched, but many are cached and can be revalidated with an `If-None-Match` header.
+5. `h2-cache` - A HTTP/2 collection + every item invividually fetched.
+Warm
+   cache.
-5. A HTTP/2 collection + every item invividually fetched, but many are cached with a future max-age so most requests will come directly from a browser cache.
+6. `h2-cache-stale` - A HTTP/2 collection + every item invividually fetched,
+   Warm cache but needs revalidation.
-6. HTTP/2, no cache, but every item is pushed.
+7. `h2-push` - HTTP/2, no cache, but every item is pushed.

-For each of these cases I want try to simulate real-world conditions by adding latency and run the test using 1, 100 and 1000 items in the collection.

-No test will use `Prefer-Push`, as the push-related tests all already assume the client will want every item pushed.

 ## My prediction

-I suspect that for the cases that have no cache, HTTP/2 will win and HTTP/1.1 will be a close second.
+In theory, the same amount of information is sent and work is done for a compound request vs. HTTP/2 pushed responses.

-I believe that there's still enough overhead in many HTTP/2 requests that overall these will still be slower.
+However, I think there's still enough overhead to HTTP requests in HTTP/2 that the compound request will will win.

 The real benefit will show when caching comes in to play.
-For a given collection in a typical API I think it's fair to assume that many items may be cached, so I will write the tests such that 90% of all requests are cached.
+For a given collection in a typical API I think it's fair to assume that many items may be cached.

-So my prediction in terms of speed:

-1. HTTP/2, 90% cached, `no-revalidate`
-2. HTTP/2, 90% cached, `If-None-Match`
+It seems logical to assume that the tests that skip 90% of the work are also the fastest.

+So from fastest to slowest, this is my prediction.

+1. `h2-cache` - A HTTP/2 collection + every item invividually fetched.
+Warm
+   cache.
+2. `h2-cache-stale` - A HTTP/2 collection + every item invividually fetched,
+   Warm cache but needs revalidation.
-3. HTTP/2 compound
+3. `h2-compound` -  HTTP/2 compound collection.
-4. HTTP/1.1 compound
+4. `h1-compound` - A HTTP/1.1 compound collection.
-5. HTTP/2, Push (`no-revalidate`, `If-None-Match` and no cache at all more or less tie).
-6. HTTP/2, no cache, no push
+5. `h2-push` - HTTP/2, no cache, but every item is pushed.
+6. `h2` - Invididual HTTP/2 requests
+7. `h1` - Invididual HTTP/1.1 requests

 ## First test setup and initial observations